 Calling all golfers!
 This is either a castle that has a golf course, or a golf course that comes with a castle, depending on your level of enthusiasm for the sport.
-Even if you never go near the links, the setting of this spectacular 16th-century Château Chailly is mesmerizing, and so convenient.
-It’s a haven of peace just under 50km from Dijon and all its attractions, and under 10 minutes from the stunning Morvan Natural Park.
+Even if you never go near the links, the setting of the spectacular 16th-century Château de Chailly is mesmerising, and so convenient.
+It’s a haven of peace just under 50km (30mi) from Dijon and all its attractions, and under 10 minutes from the stunning Morvan Regional Natural Park.